-Convenient and fast: the best apps to buy and sell used furniture and household items
+Convenient and fast: the best apps for buying & selling used furniture and household items

-Selling furniture is a great way to free up your space and earn some extra cash, but it's not really an intuitive process.
-While there are many apps designed to manage the sale of what you want to sell, it's hard to know which ones to choose.
-Taking photos, writing descriptions, posting messages, interacting with potential buyers, and even paying a commission to list your content for sale are all time consuming.
-So you need to make sure you're targeting the right audience with the right app.
+Selling furniture is a great way to free up your space and make some extra money, but it's not really an intuitive process.
+While there are many apps designed to help you manage the sale of what you want to sell, it can be difficult to know which ones to choose.
+Taking photos, writing descriptions, posting messages, interacting with possible buyers, and even paying commissions to list your items for sale all take up a lot of time.
+So you want to make sure you're targeting the right audience with the right app.
 But how to do that?
 Edition Lifehacker has put together some of the best apps for selling your furniture.

 Photo: IStock